 “I’m a big nerd and techie so I think that I go to the technology first and foremost and I think that it becomes a better experience for me as a teacher as well,” Clayton said.

-Lyra said it’s not uncommon for him to receive positive feedback from teachers.
+Lyra said it’s not uncommon for them to receive positive feedback from teachers.